mellaurie/tone/pages/02.april-2020/04.u4/02.topic-1/section.md

 ---
 title: '1.
-Formative & Summative'
+Purpose of Assessment'
 hide_page_title: false
 show_sidebar: '0'
 hide_git_sync_repo_link: false
 ---

-## Topic 1: Formative and Summative Assessment
+## Topic 1: Purpose of Assessment

 Assessment demonstrates whether, and to what degree, the learner has met the learning outcomes for the course.
 This traditionally comes in the form of a test or essay, but there are a number of other ways we can measure students’ understanding.
 First, let’s focus on what assessment is.